Use your favorite cream cheese (photo © Bay Business Help).

 In 1903, the Phoenix Cheese Company of New York bought the Empire Company and Philadelphia Brand Cream Cheese.
 In 1928, the Kraft Cheese Company bought the brand, which it owns to this day.

 And where would be without it?
 Imagine all those lonely bagels!

 *American Neufchâtel cheese is different from French Neufchâtel; the latter is a mold-ripened cheese similar to Camembert.
-American Neufchâtel has approximately 33% lower fat than cream cheese and a higher moisture content.
+American Neufchâtel has approximately 33% lower fat than cream cheese and higher moisture content.
 It was long sold as a reduced-fat option to cream cheese.
-Philadelphia’s reduced fat cream cheese, however, is far superior to any American Neufchâtel we’ve had.
+Philadelphia’s reduced-fat cream cheese, however, is far superior to any American Neufchâtel we’ve had.